mike14747/next-with-auth/README.md

 **Protected pages**

-This is very similar to the public page, but
+This is very similar to the public page, but checks for a session and redirects to the login page if it doesn't find one.

 ```js
 // /app/protected/page.js